 Main menu

 Idaho Juvenile Rule 31.
-Emergency (Pretrial) Removal of A Child and/or Offender (C.P.A.)
+Emergency (Pretrial) Removal of A Child (C.P.A.)

-There are four procedures pursuant to which a child or an alleged offender may be removed from the home prior to the adjudicatory hearing:
+There are four procedures under which a child may be removed from the home before the adjudicatory hearing:

-(a) A child or an alleged offender may be removed from the home by a peace officer upon a declaration of imminent danger by a peace officer, without prior court order, pursuant to I.C. ß 16-1608(1).
+(a) Declaration of Imminent Danger.
+A child may be removed from the home by a peace officer on a declaration of imminent danger by a peace officer, without a court order, under I.C. § 16-1608(1).

-(c) A child may be removed from the home upon order of the court following a shelter care hearing pursuant to I.C. ß 16-1615 and I.J.R.
+(c) Order Following Shelter Care Hearing.
+A child may be removed from the home on order of the court following a shelter care hearing under I.C. § 16-1615 and I.J.R.
 39.

-(d) A child may be removed from the home and placed in shelter care upon order of the court when the court expands a J.C.A. proceeding to a C.P.A. proceeding pursuant to I.J.R.
+(d) Rule 16 Expansion.
+A child may be removed from the home and placed in shelter care upon order of the court when the court expands a J.C.A. proceeding to a C.P.A. proceeding pursuant to I.J.R.
 16.

 As the Third Branch of Government, we provide access to justice through the timely, fair, and impartial resolution of cases.